Paths and indices of maximal tail dependence: Examples

 \subsection{Farlie-Gumbel-Morgenstern copula}

-We saw in the previous subsection that the symmetry of a copula does not necessarily imply that its path of maximal dependence is diagonal.
+We saw in the previous subsection that the symmetry of a copula does not necessarily imply that the diagonal is a path of maximal dependence.
 Of course, some symmetric copulas do have diagonal paths of maximal dependence.
 One of such examples is the already discussed Marshall-Olkin copula when $a=b$.
 Another example is the Farlie-Gumbel-Morgenstern (FGM) copula

 with parameter $\alpha \in [-1,1]$.
 Our choice to include the FGM copula among illustrative examples has been motivated by the fact that within the context of the present paper, it sometimes matters whether a copula is or is not positively quadrant dependent (PQD).
 Specifically for the FGM copula, when $\alpha<0$, then the copula is negatively quadrant dependent (NQD); when $\alpha>0$, then it is PQD; and when $\alpha=0$, then it is the independence copula.
-We see the role of the sign of $\alpha $ in our following considerations.
+We shall see the role of the sign of $\alpha $ in our following considerations.

 To find the path of maximal dependence for the FGM copula, for every $u\in [0,1]$, we first search for those $x\in [u^2,1]$ that solve the equation $(\partial /\partial x )C(x, u^2/x)=0$.
 Since

 we have $(\partial /\partial x )C(x, u^2/x)=0$ if and only if $x=u$.
 Therefore, when $\alpha >0$, then the diagonal is the unique path of maximal dependence, that is, $\varphi^*(u)=u$.
 In this case, the maximal probability is $\Pi^*(u)=u^2( 1+\alpha(1-u)^2) $, and thus the lower-tail index of maximal dependence is